Soaring billions: SA-born Tesla CEO Elon Musk's riches soar after Trump win

 Tesla shares were up 13% at $283.97 (about R5,000) in after-hours deals, several hours before Wall Street opened for trading.

-According to CNN, Musk, who donated nearly $119 million to support Trump's campaign, added an estimated $15 billion to his wealth, pushing his overall net worth above $280 billion at the time of publication.
+According to CNN, Musk donated nearly $119 million to support Trump's campaign, adding an estimated $15 billion to his wealth, pushing his overall net worth above $280 billion at publication.

+What would Trump's US election win mean for a Musk investment in SA?

+President Cyril Ramaphosa met with Elon Musk in New York on 23 September.
+The president then led an SA delegation to the 79th Session of the United Nations General Debate and High-Level Week from 21 to 24 September.

+Despite his global business footprint, Musk has yet to tap into the South African market.

-Political analyst Sithembile Mbete, a senior University of Pretoria lecturer, spoke to Briefly News about the prospects of the world's richest man investing in SA after President Cyril Ramaphosa met with Musk in New York on 23 September.
+Political analyst Sithembile Mbete, a senior University of Pretoria lecturer, spoke to Briefly News about the prospects of the world's richest man investing in South Africa.

-Ramaphosa led an SA delegation to the 79th Session of the United Nations General Debate and High-Level Week from 21 to 24 September.

-Notably, Ramaphosa engaged business leaders to attract foreign direct investment into the country, including the SpaceX-owned Starlink, a satellite internet constellation operated by Starlink Services LLC.

-He addressed the SA-US Interactive Business Forum at the New York Stock Exchange (NYSE) to cap off his visit.
-He gave the keynote address at a Business Council for International Understanding (BCIU) roundtable discussion.
+Trevor Noah dragged after Donald Trump's historic win: "You were hired to defame Trump's presidency"

-"It is important to have a company [owned] by a billionaire, the world's richest man, being interested in investing in South Africa," said Mbete.
+Mbete said it's important that a company owned by the world's richest man is interested in investing in South Africa.

-"A lot is around Starlink and the kind of access it wants on the African continent.
-But also the economic growth and development opportunities that having Starlink would pose in that regard.
+The political analyst added that there is a lot of interest in Starlink and the kind of access it wants on the African continent.

+He added that there's also great interest in the economic growth and development opportunities Starlink would create in South Africa.

 Ramaphosa toasts Trump on win